 There's only so much expensive beauty products can do—the overall appearance of your skin, hair, and nails ultimately comes down to your internal health, including sleep.
 Insufficient sleep is a form of stress to the body, which can affect many aspects of our appearance.
 For one, collagen is vital to the elasticity and structure of the skin—it's what gives you a plump, bouncy appearance—but lack of sleep can slow the production.
 Posina, who also has a certification in dermatology therapies, says, "when collagen slows, signs of aging become more noticeable as the skin becomes less firm."
 Additionally, she says, "Dull, dry skin is also related to insufficient sleep because of a lack of oxygen flowing through the blood.
 The lack of oxygen causes the skin to appear pigmented or blotchy."

 Lack of sleep can also produce the stress-response hormone cortisol.
-Posina says, "an increase in cortisol and focus has been linked to the onset of hair loss."
-When your body produces the cortisol hormone, it signals the hair follicle to shift out of the growth and cause it to fall out.
+Posina says, "an increase in cortisol has been linked to the onset of hair loss."

 You May Have Less Productivity

 Coffee is great for boosting productivity, but no amount of caffeine can compare to a good night's sleep.
-Posina says getting less than the recommended hours of sleep each night has been known to make a person moody, emotional, quick-tempered, anxious, and even depressed.
+Posina says getting less than the recommended hours of sleep each night has been known to make a person moody, emotional, anxious, and even depressed.
 "Sleep is a crucial aspect of keeping the central nervous system, our brain's main information pathway, functioning correctly—it's harder to concentrate, think creatively, and problem-solve when our brains aren't working at full capacity."
-She also adds chronic sleep deprivation can negatively affect our short and long-term memory.
 "While we sleep," she says, "the brain develops connections that help us process and retain new information."